joshuajung01/TeamBalanceBot/README.md

 # TeamBalanceBot for League of Legends
-This bot is to help make fair competitive custom matches amongst friends
+This discord bot is to help make fair competitive custom matches amongst friends

 TeamBalanceBot is...
 - [x] Easy to use